rabbitmq/rabbitmq-website/site/streams.md

 An AMQP 0.9.1 client library that can use regular mirrored queues will be able to use streams as long as it uses consumer acknowledgements.

-Many features will never be supported by streams due their non-destructive read semantics.
+Many features will never be supported by streams due to their non-destructive read semantics.

 ### <a id="feature-matrix" class="anchor" href="#feature-matrix">Feature Matrix</a>